|

 I'm sure to return, after me do not yearn

-And we'll waltz together all our lives through
+And we will waltz together all our lives through

 |